eilsel8v/opencv/README.md

 # opencv
-repo for my CV experiments
+repo for my CV experiments hosted on Google Colab